Changissnz/nu_merchant_principal/README.md

 co-entity.
-The term "outperform" is a strict classifying term on an entity's success in achieving its interests, by <ins>relying on its own autonomy of resources and capabilities</ins> at the initializing start of the Game of Breaking Gridlock (gridlock has already been set).
+The term "outperform" is a strict classifying term on an entity's success in achieving its interests, by <ins>relying on its own autonomy of resources and capabilities</ins> at the initializing instance of the Game of Breaking Gridlock (gridlock has already been set).
 Entities can attempt to "outperform" another by increasing the magnitude of their resources' and/or capabilities'